CiscoDevNet/intersight-powershell/docs/New-IntersightWorkflowServiceItemHealthCheckDefinition.md

 Accept wildcard characters: False
 ```

-### -CommonCauses
+### -CommonCauseAndResolution
-Static information detailing the common causes for the health check failure.
+Static information detailing the common cause for the health check failure.\nIt also gives possible remediation actions that can be taken to remedy the health check failure.

 ```yaml
 Type: string